micahmv/anyfont4itch/README.md

 ## Copy & Paste Custom CSS
 With your account now having CSS access, paste what's below in your itch.io pages Custom CSS section from the 'Edit theme' button on your page.

-Paste the relevant @font-face to the file you encoded to Base64:
+Paste the relevant @font-face for your filetype before it was encoded, replacing the placeholder with your Base64 string:
 ```css
 /* WOFF2 Web Open Font Format 2 */
 @font-face {